malworthy/musicbox-mpd/README.md

 Pre-installation
 Make sure you have installed and correctly configured MPD

 The best way to install musicbox-mpd is va pipx.
-The instuctions below outline how to install and configure on a Debian basic linux distribution.
+The instuctions below outline how to install and configure on a Debian based linux distribution.
 It's best to run musicbox-mpd on the same machine as your MPD server.

 1. Install pipx (if not already install)
 ```